ScaledMarkets/dabl/langref/task_decl.md

 That breaks the hermeticity, but in a declared manner (tasks are not `open` by default), and is necessary for tasks that need to install build tools.
 The installation of a build tool is usually idempotent.
-It is highly advisable that any resources obtained by an open task should be declared by comments for the task.
+It is highly advisable that any resources obtained by an `open` task should be declared by comments for the task.
 Note that DABL enables one to access external resources—including executables—via the `files` mechanism.
 That mechanism copies those resources into the execution context of the task.
-A future version of DABL might expand on this, enabling a task to use the native container package manager and possibly non-native package management systems such as `npm` and `maven`, reducing the need for open tasks.
+A future version of DABL might expand on this, enabling a task to use the container's native package manager and possibly non-native package management systems such as `npm` and `maven`, reducing the need for open tasks.

 Another way that hermeticity is broken is that the underlying operating system